iotaledger/hornet/docs/tutorials/build.md

   ```bash
   cd hornet
   ```
-- Checkout the branch you want to build (optional if you want to build the latest HORNET release (master)):
+- Checkout the develop branch to build HORNET for Chrysalis (IOTA 1.5) (optional if you want to build the latest HORNET release for the current Network (IOTA 1.0), please use the `master` branch):
-  <br>As an example we want to build HORNET from the `develop` branch
   ```bash
   git checkout develop
   ```